 What is in this leaflet

 This leaflet answers some common questions about Seniere tablets.
-It does not contain all of the available information.
-It does not take the place of talking to your doctor or pharmacist.
+It does not contain all the available information.
+It does not take the place of talking to your doctor and pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking Seniere tablets against the benefits this medicine is expected to have for you.
+Your doctor has weighed the risks of you being given Seniere tablets against the benefits this medicine is expected to have for you.

 What Seniere is used for